basham/rivet-icons-webpack-react/README.md

 npm install --save rivet-icons
 ```

 Create a Node script to configure the icon set as desired.
-In this case, the only Rivet icons wanted are the arrow icons.
-Using a glob string (`arrow*`), all these icons can be included, without individually declaring each one.
+In this case, the only Rivet icons wanted are the heart icons.
+Using a glob string (`heart*`), all these icons can be included, without individually declaring each one.
 Output generated files to a `./build` folder.
 This async build function will automatically execute, whenever the script is called.

 ```js
 // ./scripts/icons.js